Manzood/Pong/README.md

 # Pong

 A small python game written during my first semester of college!
-This game helped me learn a lot while also realising that I was interested in making much more complicated and exciting games in the future.
+This game helped me learn a lot while also realising that I was interested in making many more such games in the future.

 ### Demo: